-The solar system is named solar system because planets and dwarf planets, moons and various celestial bodies all orbit around the sun.
-The planets in the solar system are Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune.
-The dwarf planets comprise of Ceres, Pluto, Haumea, Makemake and Eris, the dwarf formerly known as a planet.
+The Solar System is named solar system because planets, dwarf planets, moons and various celestial bodies all orbit around the Sun.
+The planets in the Solar System are Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune.
+The dwarf planets comprise of Ceres, Pluto, Haumea, Makemake and Eris.
 Ceres is located between Mars and Jupiter, while Pluto, Haumea, Makemake and Eris are all behind Neptune.

 The order of the planets based on the distance they orbit from the Sun is as follows:

 - Mercury – 57,910,000 km (0.38 astronomical unit, or AU) from the Sun

 - Venus – 108,200,000 km (0.72 AU) from the Sun

 - Earth is 149,600,000 km (1.00 AU) from the Sun